SyncfusionExamples/how-to-change-border-of-the-stacked-header-and-its-records-in-wpf-datagrid/README.md

-# How to change border of the stacked header and its records in wpf datagrid?
+# How to change border of the stacked header and its records in WPF DataGrid (SfDataGrid)?

 This example illustrates how to change border of the stacked header and its records in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).